-Unacceptable attire includes but is not limited to: Items that are ragged, dirty, ripped, ill fitting, yoga pants, lingerie as outerwear, etc.
+Unacceptable attire in public places includes but is not limited to: Items that are ragged, dirty, ripped, ill fitting, yoga pants, lingerie as outerwear, etc.

-Tops- Tank tops, muscle shirts, and sleeveless shirts must be at least 2 inches in width across the shoulder and have a seam or cuff.
+Tops- Tank tops, muscle shirts, and sleeveless shirts must be at least 2 inches in width across the shoulder and must not be open on the sides.
 They are not to be worn in the chapel, classroom, or the cafeteria.
 Shirts that are cut down at the arms revealing undergarments or bare skin, will not be permitted.
 Racerback tank tops will not be permitted.